bubblegumsoldier/vidoc/README.md

 Each recording comment comes with a hover tooltip, enabling anyone with the ViDoc extension to instantly preview your video documentation.

-## Next milestones

-1. We want to fully support Mac
-2. Release the vscode extension on the Extension Marketplace
-3. Create an automated release pipeline for new versions
-4. Refactor `vidoc/drivers/generate/screenRecording`
-5. Introduce different file storage mechanisms like AWS.

 ## Contribution Guidelines

 `:vidoc 55032cb8-c95a-4048-b1b9-8db61c4a9fb5.mp4`